February 28, 2024

 Chelidonium majus ~ Dmitry Poltavsky

-Chelidonium majus subsp. grandiflorum, the greater celandine, is a species of flowering plant in the family Papaveraceae, native to Siberia, China, and Korea.
-Chelidonium majus was described by Carl Linnaeus in volume one of his Species Plantarum in 1753.
-The name celandine comes from Late Latin celidonia, from earlier Latin chelidonia or chelidonium, and ultimately from Ancient Greek chelidon meaning “swallow”, hence the common name swallowwort.
-Ancient writers said that the flower bloomed when the swallows returned and faded when they left.
-It is a traditional folk remedy against warts.
+Chelidonium majus subsp. grandiflorum, commonly known as greater celandine, is a plant in the family Papaveraceae, native to Siberia, China, and Korea.
+The vernacular name celandine derives from Late Latin celidonia, from earlier Latin chelidonia or chelidonium, and ultimately from Ancient Greek chelidon (“swallow”); hence the common name swallowwort.
+In the grandiflorum subspecies, the flowers are larger than in the nominate subspecies, which reflects the meaning of the epithet grandiflorum (“large‑flowered”).
+Historically, the plant has been applied in folk medicine as a topical remedy for warts.

 Copyright © 2024 Dmitry Poltavsky.
 Powered by Blogger.